AlexMKramer/ComfyUIDiscordBot/README.md

 - ComfyUI running on a machine.
 This is setup for running it on the same machine, but can be configured to use another machine by changing the "server_address" variable in comfyAPI.py.
 - SDXL Base and Refiner models.
 These can be found here: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/resolve/main/sd_xl_base_1.0_0.9vae.safetensors and here: https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0/resolve/main/sd_xl_refiner_1.0_0.9vae.safetensors
 - Python and pip.
+- OpenAI API key.
+You can get one here: https://beta.openai.com/

 #### ComfyUI Custom nodes
 - SDXL Prompt Styler: https://github.com/twri/sdxl_prompt_styler